UoB-COMSM0166/2025-group-20/README.md

 - 15% ~750 words

-- One qualitative evaluation (your choice)
+- One qualitative evaluation (your choice) (Ask about the preference of mouse pressed vs no mouse pressed)

 - One quantitative evaluation (of your choice)